RanaRanvijaySingh/AndroidNfcTagWritterDemo/README.md

 #####1) Manifest file (inside the intnet-filter tag).
 #####2) MainActivity Class (in getTagAsNdef()).
 #####The changes that need to be added are marked with  "**" and the lines that need to be changed are in "*".
+####A word of caution while making changes in the mainfest file .
+	In data tag the attribute value in `android:pathPrefix`,
+		---`"/com.webonise.nfcwriterdemo:externaltype"` : should be in `lowercase` (for android version JellyBean and above). whereas
+		---`"/com.webonise.nfcwriterdemo:externalType"` : should have `matching letters` (for android version below JellyBean).
 ____________________________________________________________________________________________________________________________________________________________
 After this there are few steps that you need to follow:<br/><br/>